3‑D Secure authentication

 Overview

-However, it is also recommended that you pass such optional parameters as additional payment data (for example, the preferred authentication flow and selected shipping method) and information about the customer (for example, the customer's billing address and contact information) to increase the possibility of the issuer's selecting the frictionless flow that bypasses interaction with the customer altogether.
+However, it is also recommended that you pass such optional parameters as additional payment data (for example, the preferred authentication flow and selected shipping method) and information about the customer (for example, the customer's billing address) to increase the possibility of the issuer's selecting the frictionless flow that bypasses interaction with the customer altogether.
 The merchant web service can pass all of these parameters or only some of them.
-Most frequently used optional parameters include the customer's email (the email parameter) and billing address (parameters passed in the billing object), the customer's phone number (phone), the screen resolution of the customer's device (screen_res), and the User-Agent HTTP header received from the browser (browser).
+Most frequently used optional parameters include the customer's billing address (parameters passed in the billing object) and the User-Agent HTTP header received from the browser (in the browser parameter).

 Required parameters